bodrovis/RadiantScroller/README.md

 * `radiantScroller('by', <number>)` - scroll by a specified number of pages.
 For example if you are at the 1st page and call `my_scroller.radiantScroller('by', 2)` you scroll by 2 pages and end up at the 3rd page.

+To see them all in action open [this demo](http://www.radiant-wind.com/code_examples/13).
 More methods coming soon.

 ## For Rails developers